junxit/us-congress-bills-110/bill.md

       - **(i)** *Participation of National Academy of Sciences* Not later than 18 months after the date of enactment of this Act, the Secretary shall enter into appropriate arrangements with the National Academy of Sciences to permit the Academy to conduct an independent review of the process for assigning risk-based priorities established under subparagraph (A).
       - **(ii)** *Report to Congress* Not later than 2 years after the date of enactment of this Act, the Academy shall submit a report on the results of the review to the Secretary, the Committee on Transportation and Infrastructure of the House of Representatives, and the Committee on Environment and Public Works of the Senate.
       - **(iii)** *Authorization of appropriations* There is authorized to be appropriated to carry out this subparagraph $2,000,000 for fiscal year 2008.
 Such sums shall remain available until expended.
-- **(b)** *Apportionment* Section 144(e) of such title is amended by adding at the end the following: “In this subsection, the term “deficient bridge” means a bridge that is structurally deficient or functionally obsolete.”.
+- **(b)** *Apportionment* Section 144(e) of such title is amended by adding at the end the following: “In this subsection, the term deficient bridge means a bridge that is structurally deficient or functionally obsolete.”.
 - **(c)** *Participation* Section 144(d) of such title is amended by adding at the end the following:
   > - **(5)** *Requirements for State participation*
   >   - **(A)** *In general* As a condition for providing assistance to a State under this section, the Secretary shall require the State—